Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 original Search or Update query for the key.

-Generally, users MUST retain the most recent `TreeHead` they've successfully verified as part of any query result, and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.
+Generally, users MUST retain the most recent `TreeHead` they've successfully verified as part of any query response, and populate the `last` field of any query request with the `tree_size` from this `TreeHead`.

 ## Distinguished